xninz007/4mb1ent/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for [details](https://github.com/xninz007/4mb1ent/blob/main/LICENSE).

-Copyright (c) 2025 xNinz